jguigli/multilayer-perceptron/README.md

 # Multilayer Perceptron (MLP) Model

 This project implements a Multilayer Perceptron (MLP) for classification tasks using Python.
 It includes components for data processing, model training, evaluation, and prediction.
+The dataset used is a CSV file with 32 columns, where the `diagnosis` column serves as the label, indicating whether a breast mass is malignant (`M`) or benign (`B`).
+The remaining features describe the characteristics of a cell nucleus extracted via fine-needle aspiration.

 ## Features